 Most cold leads don’t respond the first or second time, and that’s normal.
 The secret sauce is not following up with “just checking in” or “Did you get my last email?” but with a light, helpful tone on a relevant insight for the lead:

-• “Hey, I know inboxes get crowded, so I’m circling back in case this got buried.
-I thought you may have missed this change relevant to you.
+- “Hey, I know inboxes get crowded, so I’m circling back in case this got buried.
+I thought you might have missed this change that is relevant to you.

 Follow-ups should be a friendly nudge about something the lead can find helpful and a possible solution to a problem they face.